Semiu/data-engineering/cloud-dw/redshift-etl-project/README.md

 This directory contains the cloud data warehouse project which is the second project of the Udacity Nanodegree in Data Engineering with AWS.

-The project demonstrates the understanding of using AWS services, such as S3, RedShift and EC2 to implement data warehouse infrastructure for the analytics use cases of a fictitious music streaming startup.
+The project demonstrates the understanding of using AWS services, such as S3, RedShift and EC2 to implement data warehouse infrastructure for the analytics use cases of a fictional music streaming startup.

 ## Schema Design